Post-traumatic stress disorder (PTSD) is a mental health condition that can develop in response to a traumatic event in your past.

 Although symptoms of PTSD present differently from person to person, they are generally divided into four main types.

-1. Intrusive and disturbing memories
+1. Intrusive and Disturbing Memories

 You may experience intrusive thoughts, such as: